fredilarsen/ModuleInterface/README.md

 ```

 Adding reading of more sensors is done by adding more output parameters to the input string as a space separated list, like "Motion:b1 Temp:f4" for having a variable named Temp as a 4 byte floating point value.
 Simple values are supported: boolean (b1), signed and unsigned byte, short and int (i1, u1, i2, u2, i4, u4), and float (f4).
+The digit in the data type specifies the number of bytes the data type uses.

-After adding the variable, it must be set in a similar way as the motion in the example.
+After adding the variable, the value must be set in a similar way as the motion in the example.

+####Variable naming convention
+Each setting, input or output is identified by a variable name.
+A variable name consists of two parts:
+1. A module prefix, as defined when declaring the module in the master.
+This is a two-character lower case prefix identifying the module, like "gh" a for GreenHouse module.
+2. A core variable name.
+This must start with an upper case character, to be able to separate it from the module prefix.

+Because of the low memory amount available on Arduinos, the variable name of a setting, input or output has a short maximum length.
+This is defined by the constant MVAR_MAX_NAME_LENGTH, and is currently set to 10 characters including the module prefix.
+This is supposed to be enough to give unique names to all variables, like "ghTempOut", "scServoPos" and so on.
+It can be overridden.

+Variable names for settings and outputs within a module can be specified without the module prefix, which will be added automatically by the master when communicating with the web server / database, and when exchanging values between modules.
+If the module prefix is skipped, the core variable name length must still be kept 2 characters shorter than the total limit, or it will be truncated.

+Variable names for inputs must contain the module prefix for the module where they are expected to come from.
+For example, a GreenHouse monitoring module can specify an input with name "omTemp" to subscribe to an output with the name "Temp" in an "OutsideMonitor" module with prefix "om".

 ####License